matthewtrainor1/ICS2OMTMH/README.md

 # ICS2OMTMH

 <strong>HOPE;</strong>
-courage - let nothibng stand in the way of doing the right thing
+courage - let nothing stand in the way of doing the right thing